Doniphan County, Kansas

-Doniphan County (county code DP) is a county located in the U.S. state of Kansas.
+Doniphan County is the northeasternmost county in the U.S. state of Kansas.
+Its county seat is Troy, and its most populous city is Wathena.
 As of the 2020 census, the county population was 7,510.
-Its county seat is Troy, and its most populous city is Wathena.
+The county was named after Alexander Doniphan, a Mexican–American War hero.
+It is bounded on the east by the Missouri River, to the south by Atchison County and to the west by Brown County.

 History

 Early history

 For many millennia, the Great Plains of North America was inhabited by nomadic Native Americans.
 From the 16th century to 18th century, the Kingdom of France claimed ownership of large parts of North America.
 In 1762, after the French and Indian War, France secretly ceded New France to Spain, per the Treaty of Fontainebleau.

 19th century

-In 1802, Spain returned most of the land to France, but keeping title to about 7,500 square miles.
+In 1802, Spain returned most of the land to France, while keeping title to approximately 7,500 square miles.
 In 1803, most of the land for modern day Kansas was acquired by the United States from France as part of the 828,000 square mile Louisiana Purchase for 2.83 cents per acre.

 In 1854, the Kansas Territory was organized, then in 1861 Kansas became the 34th U.S. state.
 Doniphan County was established on August 25, 1855, then organized on September 18, 1855.
-It is named for the U.S. cavalry commander Colonel Alexander W. Doniphan (1808–1887) of Liberty, Missouri, who played an important part in the Mexican–American War.
+It is named for the U.S. cavalry commander Colonel Alexander W. Doniphan (1808–1887) of Liberty, Missouri, who played an important role in the Mexican–American War.
 He was a zealous partisan in the failed effort made to extend slavery into Kansas.